 As you gain confidence writing, you will develop your style.
 I promise.
 It won’t always be this hard.

 Don't be Mediocre

 And please, don’t be boring.
 There are so many boring posts out there.
 And you know which ones are the worst?
 The people that talk about themselves.
 Yes, a blog post is all about gaining an audience, but you gain an audience because you are writing about things they want to know, not because you are telling them how good you are [insert yawn].
 More importantly, prove how good you are by sharing valuable information and helping to solve your client’s problems.

 So, how do you sell at the end?
 You don’t.
 But, you should have a call to action or a few.
 You want to shine so brightly and be known by your readers as someone who cares, someone who has all the answers and someone who will help them.
 And when that happens they will fall over themselves to sign up to whatever you have to offer.

 One of my pet peeves are blog posts that tell you about a new service, product, idea and so on and finishes with “And if you want more information, contact us” or “We can help you with this, call us at blah, blah, blah” or “We provide this service call us”.
 Don't make your audience jump through hoops to get value.
 Just give it to them.
 When they trust you and love what you offer, they'll call.

-Remember it takes time to build trust and confidence.
+Remember, it takes time to build trust and confidence.
 Keep writing and keep writing from the heart.
 When you write about topics you genuinely love and want to share with your community, it will show in your writing.
-If you are only writing to tell your customers about a product or service you want them to buy from you, it will show.
+And, if you are only writing to tell your customers about a product or service you want them to buy from you, it will show.

 We would love to hear if this article was useful to you.
 Please leave a comment below and please feel free to share any valuable insights so that we can share them with our community.

 Do you find that at times inspiration fails you?
-You have absolutely no idea what you should write about?
+Or perhaps you have absolutely no idea what you should write about?
 Here is an awesome tool that you can use to create unlimited ideas.